 Action Responsibility Timing Priority 2.9.1 Establish a system of principles and procedures for monitoring and maintenance to protect the values of the Angkor WHA and manage visitor issues and site security.
-2 years High 2.9.2 Enhance monitoring practices within the Angkor WHA and collect and consolidate data to inform site and visitor management decisions 1-2 years High 2.9.3 Develop a theoretical and methodological approach to social impact monitoring in local communities (to monitor for changes in social attitudes to tourism and other social impacts) that is straightforward and repeatable over time.
-Undertake a social impact base line study and commence the social impact monitoring process 2 years Medium 2.9.4 Maintain monasteries, paintings and carvings to show tourists and have visitors understand tradition and culture.
-Ongoing Medium
+APSARA TMP Senior Officer; DCDMHN; DTDA 2 years High 2.9.2 Enhance monitoring practices within the Angkor WHA and collect and consolidate data to inform site and visitor management decisions APSARA 1 - 2 years High 2.9.3 Develop a theoretical and methodological approach to social impact monitoring in local communities (to monitor for changes in social attitudes to tourism and other social impacts) that is straightforward and repeatable over time.
+Undertake a social impact base line study and commence the social impact monitoring process DLPHM 2 years Medium 2.9.4 Maintain monasteries, paintings and carvings to show tourists and have visitors understand tradition and culture.
+DLPHM; DCMAP; Buddhist communities Ongoing Medium

-TMP Policy Initiative 3 - Partnership with Industry
+TMP Policy Initiative 3- Partnership with Industry